 This contribution denotes noise leaking in to connector and cable(s) between test range antenna and receiving equipment.
 The contribution also includes the noise leakage between the connector and cable(s) between SGH/reference antenna and transmitting equipment.

-A2-4 QZ ripple BS (a) /calibration antenna (b)
+A2-4 QZ ripple experienced by BS (a) /calibration antenna (b) (normal test conditions)